KL13NT/courseware-as-code/README.md

-# Courseware As Code
+# Courseware As Code - Education Made Easy(ier)

 A simple, intuitive, SEO-aware, Courseware As Code template repository for education everywhere.
+This template allows you to generate a fully functional and deploy-able website built using NextJS alongside generated PDF lectures and slides from simple Markdown files!

 ### What's inside?

 - Statically generated HTML lecture pages!
 - Downloadable PDF lecture files!
 - PDF slides generation!
-- Markdown + LaTeX support for math blocks `$$`!
+- Markdown + LaTeX  = ❤️
+- Add more pages to your website without having to go outside of your Markdown comfort-zone with MDX! 😍
 - Tutorials and examples to get started!
-- Features are config-enabled
+- Full configuration for everything.
+You have complete control
 - Each source has its own styling.
-The static HTML uses `styling/index.sass` printing lecture notes to PDF uses `styling/print.css`, and printing slides uses `styling/slide.css`
+The NextJS generated website and lecture PDF documents use
+  `styling/layout.css` while generated slides use `styling/slide.css`
 - Upcoming: Contentful course content management

 ### How?

 - Static pages are generated using NextJS
 - Code is linted and formatted using ESLint and Prettier respectively
-- Support for Markdown sources uses @next/mdx
+- Support for NextJS Markdown pages uses @next/mdx
 - Support for Markdown LaTeX math blocks uses remark-math
-- PDF generation uses Puppeteer after building pages to navigate and PDF them
+- PDF generation (lectures and slides) uses Puppeteer
 - All lib functions are tested using Jest
-- Website accessibility testing is done using axe-core

 ### Getting started